DBS checks for activity clubs: an essential part of safeguarding

 What checks can other employees have?

-If your activity club has employees or volunteers who won’t be engaging in regulated activity or working in a specified establishment, you can request a basic criminal record check for them.
+If your activity club has employees or volunteers who won’t be engaging in regulated activity or working in a specified establishment, you can ask them to apply for a Basic DBS Check on themselves.

 How to request DBS checks for activity clubs

-Activity clubs can sign up with a registered body such as uCheck in order to request the DBS checks they need.
+Activity clubs can use a DBS check online application form provided by a registered body such as uCheck to request the DBS Checks they need.

 However, if your activity club is regulated by a larger body, such as the Football Association or Ofsted, you should check with them for advice on their criminal record checking policy.